Taylor Swift’s Latest Clue About New Music Has Fans Convinced A Country Album Is On The Way

 She also spoke about the mysterious clues during her appearance.

-“You guys are amazing for figuring this out because no one knew we were coming, no one knew this was a part of the campaign.” she said, E!
+“You guys are amazing for figuring this out because no one knew we were coming, no one knew this was a part of the campaign,” she said, E!
 News reported.

 Fans on Twitter are now speculating that the pop star will step back into country music, which is how she got her start 13 years ago.
 Many cite the fact that she chose the country music capital of the world for her mural as the biggest hint.